edovanveen/edonet/README.md

 * Rethink NeuralNet layers argument type, dict currently a bit clunky.
 * Implement BatchNormLayer.
 * Add NeuralNet.save() and NeuralNet.load() functionalities for saving weights and structure.

-## Issues

-* MaxPool2DLayer: creation of the cached mask goes wrong when multiple elements are equal to max.
+* MaxPool2DLayer: can creation of the cached mask go wrong when multiple elements are equal to max?
 * Softmax derivative is slow.
 * Conv2D dloss_dx is slow.
 Write user-defined kernel for this?